shay-te/hydra-logzio-logger/README.md

 ...
 ```

-See how to load the config file file [here](https://hydra.cc/docs/intro)
+See how to load the config file [here](https://hydra.cc/docs/intro)

-Tahnk you
+Thank you